 The usual method of giving notice of a proposed wedding is for Banns to be called.

 The wedding can usually take place only in the church of a parish where one of the parties has a ‘qualifying connection’, as described in the Church of England Marriage Measure 2008.
 Banns will usually be called in the church where the wedding is to take place, but there are exceptions in the cases of parishes where there is no parish church, or where there is a parish church which does not have a service every Sunday, or the parish church is temporarily closed for repairs.
-In any such case the parish can be treated as part of any adjoining parish, so that banns may be called in the church of an adjoining parish and the marriage solemnised there.
+In any such case the Bishop can grant permission for banns or marriage within any church in the Benefice.

 For information about the services at which Banns may be called, please refer to a note entitled Legal Changes to the Procedure for Publishing Banns of Marriage published in November 2012.
 The changes referred to in the note came into effect on 19 December 2012, and included two principal points: